ibm-messaging/mq-golang/README.md

 ## Limitations

-Almost all of the MQI verbs are now available through the `ibmmq` package.
+All regular MQI verbs are now available through the `ibmmq` package.
-Currently unavailable verbs include:

-* MQCB/MQCTL

-There are also no structure handlers for message headers such as MQRFH2 or MQDLH.
+There are no structure handlers for message headers such as MQRFH2 or MQDLH.

 ## History